F11eyaz/SpamFilterBot/README.md

-Certainly!
-Here's a basic README template for your Telegram bot's functionality:

 #Spam Filter Bot
 This Telegram bot is designed to filter spam messages using a machine learning model trained to classify messages as spam or not spam (ham).
 It provides a simple interface for users to interact with the bot and receive spam classification results.